 Send unwell children home as soon as possible

 Ensure that unwell children do not attend your school.
 Isolate children who become unwell during the day and send the unwell child home as soon as possible.

-Notification of an infectious disease to DET via the Incident Support and Operations Centre
+Notification of an infectious disease to DE via the Incident Support and Operations Centre